marchostau/TFM_Marc/README.md

-# Wind Forecasting for Sailing Races using Statistical and Transformer-based Models
+# Wind Forecasting for Sailing Races using Statistical and Deep Learning Models

 ## Project Overview